shaheryarshaikh1011/hms/README.md

 # Features

-* Patient recieves email after appointment confirmation
+* Patient receives email after appointment confirmation.
-* Admin and user panel are independent
+* Admin and user panel are independent to each other.
-* authentication by Passport js
+* Authentication is done by Passport js.
-* Now you can create multiple Users
+* Can create multiple Users i.e Receptionists.
-* Reponsive UI supports Mobile Phone Resolutions
+* Reponsive UI supports Mobile Phone Resolutions and widths.
-* chart On panel Page shows Doctor/Patient Ratio
+* Chart On panel Page shows Doctor/Patient Ratio.
 * Login For Admin.   admin:admin

 # Install